KSambo/Sample/README.md

 It runs directly in the browser.
 You don't need to setup an environment and no installation is necessary.

-See it working and tweak some variables: [Try it yourself](https://italolelis.com/snake) !

 # How it works

 The first question I was asked when I came up with this idea: "Why do you want to use Javascript instead of Python?".
 I know Python has some libraries for scientific computing (like NumPy and TensorFlow), but I wanted something that worked right out of the box: no installation, running directly in the browser.
 This way, anyone can test and play with it without worrying about setting up a proper environment.